-- 28 (8 percent (%)) were determined to be Not Supporting ("poor") due to the elevated levels of nitrate and VOCs that include trichloroethylene and tetrachloroethylene.
-All of these wells draw their water from shallow sand & gravel aquifers, except for one, which is using a deep well from the Cambrian/Ordovician bedrock aquifer in the northern part of the state); - 90 (25%) were determined to be Not Supporting ("fair") due to statistically significant increases chloride (Cl-) above background, detections of VOCs, nitrate (total nitrogen) greater than 3 mg/l, but have not exceeded the health-based Groundwater Quality Standards (GWQS); and - 236 (67 %) were determined to be Fully Supporting ("good"), which show no detections of any of the above analytes.
+- 28 (8 percent) were determined to be Not Supporting ("poor") due to the elevated levels of nitrate and VOCs that include trichloroethylene and tetrachloroethylene.
+All of these wells draw their water from shallow sand and gravel aquifers, except for one, which is using a deep well from the Cambrian/Ordovician bedrock aquifer in the Northern part of the state); - 91 (25 percent) were determined to be Not Supporting ("fair") due to statistically significant increases of chloride (Cl-) above background levels, detections of VOCs, nitrate (total nitrogen) greater than 3 mg/l, but have not exceeded the health-based GWOS; and - 235 (67 percent) were determined to be Fully Supporting ("good"), which show no detections of any of the above analytes.